 I wonder if you realize that when taking your pet to a dog park safety precautions are extremely important.
 It’s not enough for you to be an observant and responsible dog “owner.”
 Primarily it’s about what other pet parents do or do not do.
 And, what their dogs do or don’t do.

 Any veterinarian will tell you that canines frequently suffer injuries while off leash in an environment with dogs they’ve never met before.
 Surprisingly, most humans believe that dogs instinctively know what to do when sharing a common space.
 However, that’s just not so.
 Medical professionals also point out that dog park behavior awareness dramatically helps to avoid emotional and physical traumas that can range from relatively minor to very serious.

-I must admit that, generally speaking, I am not a big fan of dog parks.
-The only exception I will take a canine, or two, is when it is empty!
+No. I admit that, generally speaking, I am not a big fan of dog parks.
+As a pet sitter and dog walker myself, the only exception I will take a canine, or two, to a dog park is when it is empty!
 And, apparently, I am not alone.
 Dog behavior professionals tend to agree.
-Why?
-Because…
+Here’s why.

 Together, let’s keep our precious pets healthy, happy and safe!